Abirdeen/CATAM-0.1-root-finding-in-one-dimension/README.md

-# CATAM-0.1-root-finding-in-one-dimension
+# CATAM 0.1 Root Finding in One Dimension

-A rewrite of my Cambridge CATAM undergraduate project, "Root finding in one dimension".
+A rewrite of my Cambridge CATAM undergraduate project, "Root Finding in One Dimension".

 ## Rust